harsha5500/KTH-PhD-Thesis-Template/README.md

 - 2024-10-28: First version uploaded to github.
 - 2024-12-10: Added a Makefile.
 - 2024-12-11: Modified the makefile with better compilation steps.
 Added open font alternatives.
+- 2024-12-20: Fixed a issue for showing Roman numerals in front matter pages.

 ## Todo
 1. Test for working with miktex and texlive in Linux, Macos and Windows.